 - Legal guidance – talk to attorneys for practical assistance with your most pressing legal issues

 - Financial resources from financial experts to assist with a wide range of issues.

 Learn more about Work-Life Solutions and the counseling and resources available to you and your family.

-Through the employee wellness program, Wellness Connection, WashU’s mindfulness consultant provides group sessions for departments requesting support, as well as drop-in Zoom sessions and a Move into Mindfulness ongoing series.
+Through the employee wellness program, Wellness Connection, WashU’s mindfulness consultant provides a series focused on stress-reduction, group sessions for departments requesting support, as well as ongoing open sessions for the employee community.

 UnitedHealthcare Behavioral Health Benefit

 This employee benefit (view PDF) includes counseling services to help employees effectively deal with stressful and challenging situations.
 A benefit specialist will help employees identify their concern and the appropriate resource to address it.
 If desired, the specialist will match the employee with an in-network clinician to help.
 You can also connect with a mental health provider from the comfort of home using a virtual visit.
 Copays or co-insurance apply.
 Call 800-382-2599 or visit myuhc.com – click “Find a Doctor”.

 UnitedHealthcare Nurse Advocate – Teresa Fisher, RN, BSN